engkarat/cosine-ood-detector/README.md

 # Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity

-This repository is an [PyTorch](https://pytorch.org/) implementation for to paper __"Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity" [[arxiv]](https://arxiv.org/abs/1905.10628) by Engkarat Techapanurak and Prof. Okatani Takayuki__.
+This repository is an [PyTorch](https://pytorch.org/) implementation for to paper __"Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity" [[arxiv]](https://arxiv.org/abs/1905.10628) by Engkarat Techapanurak and Takayuki Okatani__.
 Influenced by metrics learning, our classifier is built utilizing the cosine similarity with scaling factor.
 It allows our network to improve ability on out-of-distribution detection.
 The results from paper are shown below.

 ![alt text](result_ood_detection.png)